marton-nagy-marton/de1_hws_assignments/Term1/README.md

 From the results, we can see some interesting tendencies.
 For example more danceable albums tend to be shorter, and the same stands for loudness and speechiness.
 However, the results from these regressions are very noisy, so no clear-cut conclusions can be drawn.

-### What are the determinant factors of Taylor Swift's songs - that is what kind of songs should she produce to maximize popularity?
+### What are the determinant factors of Taylor Swift's songs - that is, what kind of songs should she produce to maximize popularity?

 The `taylor_swift_songs` view analyzes the characteristics of Taylor Swift's tracks to identify which factors contribute to maximizing their popularity.
 By examining various song attributes, this view aims to provide insights into the kind of songs she should produce to enhance their appeal.